Dan Harmon: Harmontown and Harmonquest (2011–2019)

-On May 23, 2011, Harmon began hosting a monthly live comedy show and podcast at Meltdown Comics in Hollywood called Harmontown.
-After his firing from Community, the show became weekly.
-The show is co-hosted by Jeff B. Davis.
+On May 23, 2011, Harmon and Jeff B. Davis began co-hosting Harmontown, a monthly live comedy show and podcast at Meltdown Comics in Hollywood.
+After Harmon's firing from Community, the show became weekly.
 Harmontown has included a regular segment where the hosts played an ongoing campaign of pen-and-paper role-playing games, first Dungeons & Dragons, and later Shadowrun, with the help of show Game Master Spencer Crittenden.
 The segment inspired the Seeso original animated series HarmonQuest.
 The show has included multiple celebrity guests.
 Harmon and Davis took the show on tour in early 2013, which was the subject of a documentary.
 The documentary, also called Harmontown, was produced by director Neil Berkeley that follows Harmon, Davis, McGathy, and Crittenden.
 It premiered at the Austin Film Festival SXSW on March 8, 2014.
 On September 10, 2019, the Harmontown Twitter account announced that the podcast would be coming to an end, and its final episode was published on December 5, 2019.

 Starburns Industries (2010–2020)

 During the first season of Community, Harmon also co-founded Starburns Industries with several people including Dino Stamatopoulos, who played a character called Star-Burns on Community.
 In its first year, the company produced a stop-motion episode of Community which garnered the company an Emmy Award for Outstanding Achievement in Animation.
 Starburns Industries was then involved in the creation of Rick and Morty and animated films Anomalisa and Bubbles.
 It has also produced season 2 of Mary Shelley's Frankenhole and the special Beforel Orel for Adult Swim, HarmonQuest for Seeso and VRV and Animals for HBO.

 In 2013, Harmon published the book You'll Be Perfect When You're Dead.

 Harmon left the company in 2020.
 The studio's output declined steadily after the departure, with their only released projects after 2020 being The Freak Brothers and Slippin' Jimmy.

+In February 2026, it was announced that Starburns Industries would produce the movie adaptation of George Saunders' Booker Prize-winning novel Lincoln in the Bardo.

 Rick and Morty (2013–present)

 Harmon and co-showrunner Justin Roiland began developing ideas for an animated show during Harmon's yearlong break from Community.
 For its fall 2012 season, Adult Swim ordered a 30-minute animated pilot from Harmon and Roiland.
 The pilot, Rick and Morty, is about the adventures of a brilliant but mean-spirited inventor and his less-than-genius grandson.
 The show premiered on December 2, 2013, and was renewed for second and third seasons.
 In May 2018, Rick and Morty was renewed for a further 70 episodes after Harmon and Roiland came to an agreement with Adult Swim.
 The series' fourth season concluded in May 2020.
 Harmon voiced the recurring character of Bird Person.
-In January 2023, Harmon became the sole showrunner after Roiland was dismissed from the series amidst domestic assault charges, of which he was eventually cleared due to lack of evidence.
+In January 2023, Harmon became the sole remaining creator after Roiland was dismissed from the series amidst domestic assault charges.